seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 That you extol me thus?

 **LUCIO**
-’Faith, my lord.
+'Faith, my lord.
 I spoke it but according to the
 trick.
 If you will hang me for it, you may; but I
 had rather it would please you I might be whipt.

 **DUKE VINCENTIO**
 Whipt first, sir, and hanged after.
 Proclaim it, provost, round about the city.
-Is any woman wrong’d by this lewd fellow,
+Is any woman wrong'd by this lewd fellow,
-As I have heard him swear himself there’s one
+As I have heard him swear himself there's one
 Whom he begot with child, let her appear,
-And he shall marry her: the nuptial finish’d,
+And he shall marry her: the nuptial finish'd,
-Let him be whipt and hang’d.
+Let him be whipt and hang'd.

 **LUCIO**
 I beseech your highness, do not marry me to a whore.